 Check-in frequently

 Stay current with your employees by establishing a regular rhythm for updates.
 Use this time to find out how they’re doing, answer any questions they have, and get progress reports on longer tasks or projects.
 Err on the side of overcommunicating so that your remote employees don’t feel abandoned or alone.
+It should be noted that employee monitoring is not the same as a check-in.

 Build Relationships With Remote Workers